-A teacher, producer and philanthropist, Tara Guber is the founder and CEO of the nationally recognized Yoga in schools program, Yoga Ed.™ Originally motivated to try Yoga by her movie producer husband, Peter Guber (Mandalay Entertainment), Tara has now been practicing for three decades and for the past 15 years has shared the benefits of Yoga with children.
+A teacher, producer, and philanthropist, Tara Guber is the founder and CEO of the nationally recognized Yoga in schools program, Yoga Ed.™ Originally motivated to try Yoga by her movie producer husband, Peter Guber (Mandalay Entertainment), Tara has now been practicing for almost four decades and for the past 24 years has shared the benefits of Yoga with children.
 She explains the philosophy that guides and inspires her service and generosity: “The best gift I could give to the world is the gift of Yoga.”

 Integral Yoga Magazine: How did you begin working with children?

 Tara Guber: Alan Finger was my first Yoga teacher and in the 1980s we wrote Yoga Moves.
 I was an elementary schoolteacher and had minored in art.
 This led Alan to ask me to create an after-school class at his studio for children ages 7-12.
 When the children first came in from school, they were bouncing off the walls.
 So, I had them sit on the floor, gave them paper that was folded in half and asked them to draw a picture on one side of the paper.
 Then we did Yoga and after Yoga, I said let’s draw on the other side.
 Their before Yoga pictures had dark colors, ragged edges and were filled with tension.
 After Yoga, the drawings had bright primary colors, happy and rainbow-like colors.
 I saw the impact of Yoga and how it takes us from darkness to light.